DeterminateSystems/macos-ephemeral/README.md

 # Ephemeral macOS for Buildkite

+Set up macOS machines to automatically erase and provision themselves on a Tailscale network with Buildkite.
+An erase/reinstall cycle can complete in less than 10 minutes, making it suitable for regular automation.

+This README and tooling is public documentation for Determinate Systems, Inc.'s internal use.
+The goal of making it public is to share the information, and foster the use of ephemeral macOS machines running Nix.

+Internally, we use this tooling to support the testing of our software on macOS, and the Nix installer itself.

+This repository makes many assumptions about your workflow and how you want to use this code.
+These assumptions are a byproduct of the repository only being used internally, and are likely not difficult to remove.
+If you use this code and documentation for yourself, consider sending contributions upstream that make it easier for people to use.

+## Requirements

+* We assume you are using recent Macs with either a T2 chip or Apple Silicon.
+* You're using Mosyle MDM.
+  Other MDMs might work, but we're focused on Mosyle.
+  Feel free to send pull requests supporting other MDMs.
+* Your Macs are already part of your Apple Business Manager account.

 ## Automatic Enrollment

 After erasing, the machine should fully boot and configure itself without any human interaction.